How is your community doing when it comes to lifesaving?

 Help our shelters achieve no-kill by 2025

-Just five years ago, nearly 1.5 million cats and dogs were being killed in America’s shelters because shelters didn’t have the community support or the resources they needed to save them.
+In 2016, 1 million cats and dogs were being killed in America’s shelters because shelters didn’t have the community support or the resources they needed to save them.

-In 2016, Best Friends committed to change that by 2025, and while incredible progress has been made, we need your help now more than ever to get across the finish line.
+That same year, Best Friends committed to change that by 2025, and while incredible progress has been made, we need your help now more than ever to get across the finish line.

 No-kill is a collaboration between shelters and their community.
 The first step is for individuals to understand the progress being made in their own community and to know how they can help.
 And that is the purpose of the pet lifesaving dashboard.

 Whether you have 20 minutes or 20 hours a week, you can save lives.
 Dive into the dashboard to find out how.

 were saved ⓘOf the 4.4 million cats and dogs entering shelters in 2022, 3.6 million were saved.